signalfx/splunk-otel-go/MIGRATING.md

 ### Replace all Manual Instrumentation

-All spans created with the [`tracer`] package need to be recreated with OpenTelemetry.
-OpenTelemetry uses `Tracer`s to encapsulate the tracing function of a single instrumentation library.
+Recreate all spans created with the [`tracer`] package using OpenTelemetry.
+OpenTelemetry uses tracers to encapsulate the tracing function of a single instrumentation library.
 Create a `Tracer` from the global `TracerProvider` registered when you started the [`distro.SDK`].
-To do this use the [`otel.Tracer`] function and pass the name of your application.
+To do this, use the [`otel.Tracer`] function and pass the name of your application.
+For example:

 ```go
 tracer := otel.Tracer("my-application")